frunox/acodersquest-dev/src/posts/07_TW-copies-and-clones.md

 let array = [...posts];
 ```

-Now three posts are rendered on the home page, and all the posts are rendered on the Posts page.
+Now three posts are rendered on the Home page, and all the posts are rendered on the Posts page.

 What I had forgotten was that arrays (which are objects) are different from primitive data types.
 Primitives (numbers, strings, booleans, etc.) have a name and a value.
 When copied, the new name is associated with it's own value, which is equal to the value of the original primitive.
 But, when the value of the copy is changed, the value of the original remains unchanged.